syncs-usyd/syncs-constitution/constitution.rst

     2. Coordinate activities with the Event Coordinator, Public Relations Officer and other student representatives of the Society to promote student participation in Society activities.
+    3. Coordinate the organisation of room booking and helpers for Helpdesk.

 11. The Postgraduate Representative shall: